Taiseibutsu/VODCA_Viewport_object_display_color_actions-TB/README.md

 Add-on for Blender with operations to transfer name between object, data, materials and action names

-- Set groups of object's or material's diplay color by Selection, Scene or Collection.
+- Set groups of object's or material's display color by Selection, Scene or Collection.

 ![TB_Set_Color_Display](https://user-images.githubusercontent.com/84092569/147893059-0b9eb082-cdcc-4795-a7fd-3a1eed879f39.png)